devfaysal/devfaysal/README.md

 ### Hi there 👋
  Hi, I'm Faysal.
 I'm a full-stack web developer from Dhaka, Bangladesh.

 I love working with PHP and JavaScript, with a particular affection for the Laravel and Vuejs frameworks respectively.
-I often use WordPress CMS for general purpose websites.
+I often use WordPress for general purpose websites.

 <!--
 **devfaysal/devfaysal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.